 Although the area is at its busiest during the summer months, it's an interesting place to visit during the off-season as well.
 A winter highlight is spending New Year's Eve watching the fireworks at the annual celebration at Coney Island.
 Or start the new year taking a dip in the frigid Atlantic participating in the New Year's Day Polar Bear Plunge.

-- Friday Night Fireworks: weekly from from late June until Labor Day weekend
+- Friday Night Fireworks: weekly from late June until Labor Day weekend

 - Watch history take place on July 4th at the Nathan's Famous Annual Hot Dog Eating Contest